mantidproject/documents/Project-Management/ILL/Event_NeXus_ILL.md

 The SNS event NeXus files write event IDs as detector IDs (TBC if this is correct), ISIS write a mapping from spectra to detector IDs in the `isis_vms_compat` entry.

-The event ID could be written as the detector ID used in Mantid for the ILL instruments.
-For counts or histogram data a mapping is used to associate the counts or histograms to a detector ID in Mantid, defined by the loader for the ILL data and the Mantid Instrument Definition file.
+For counts or histogram data a mapping is used to associate to a detector ID in Mantid, defined by the loader for the ILL data and the Mantid instrument definition.
 The mapping used in Mantid for the ILL instrument can vary depending on the technique or instrument, but generally starts at 1 and goes along tubes from bottom to top, and then can go in either increasing or decreasing scattering angle.

 Ideally in the event NeXus files we will be able to write the detector IDs, as used in Mantid, as the event IDs.
 These will need to be set correctly for each technique (and possibly instrument).